Different Types of Ants in a Colony Explained

 The queen ant can store sperm from the drones for a long time, so frequent mating isn’t necessary.
 The stored sperm can be used to fertilize the eggs when necessary.

-As such, drones are given lesser attention in the colony.
-Nevertheless, they contribute significantly to the development of the colony.
+As such, drones are given less attention in the colony.
+Nevertheless, they contribute significantly to its development.

 3. The Workers